Documentation

 serviceaccount/minio-operator unchanged

-clusterrole.rbac.authorization.k8s.io/minio-operator-role unchanged
+clusterrole.rbac.authorization.k8s.io/minio-operator-role configured

 clusterrolebinding.rbac.authorization.k8s.io/minio-operator-binding unchanged